bipinKrishnan/ml-recipe-book/translation.md

 tokenizer = AutoTokenizer.from_pretrained(checkpoint)
 ```

-Here is a sample english sentence and it's corresponding french translation from the training set:
+Here is a sample english sentence and its corresponding french translation from the training set:

 ```python
 sample = split_datasets['train']['translation'][0]